Does Invisalign Really Work?

 Does Invisalign® really work for people who want to straighten teeth discreetly?

-Yes, at E.M.
-Makhoul, DDS /Family Dentistry & Orthodontics, we can supply you with clear aligners that are nearly invisible.
+Yes, at EM Makhoul DDS - Dentist of Mission Viejo, we can supply you with clear aligners that are nearly invisible.
 They are made of a clear plastic that is durable, yet translucent.
 Few people will notice that you are straightening your teeth.
 It can take a few days to get used to wearing them, which could slightly influence your speech patterns.
 However, once you get used to wearing them, you will not have any issues.
 We usually recommend that you care for your aligners by rinsing them with water, brushing your teeth after eating, and cleaning your aligners with a special paste.
 You do not want to use traditional toothpaste, because it could scratch the surface of your aligners and turn them from invisible to visible.
 If you want to straighten your teeth discretely, be sure to exercise caution when cleaning and caring for your aligners.
 When you visit our Mission Viejo, CA dental office, we can provide you with additional suggestions for how to take care of them.

 Are there any activities that cannot be done while wearing aligners?